How often is the Amazon Advertising API data updated in my data lake or warehouse?

 As a result the

-agency account type does not have access to Sponsered Product, Sponsered Display, Sponsored Brands, Sponsered Video reports.
+does not have access to Sponsered Product, Sponsered Display, Sponsored Brands, Sponsered Video reports.

 Amazon Attribution and DSP would be supported for the